MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 As with the previous step you need an Azure subscription, and access to [Azure portal](https://portal.azure.com).
 If you don't already have a subscription, go to the [Azure](https://azure.microsoft.com) site and sign up for a free trial.

-Enusre you have the following configuration values from previous steps:
+Ensure you have the following configuration values from previous steps:

 1. **AAD tenant**.
 This value identifies the tenant your database resides in.
 1. **AAD application ID**.
 This value identifies the AAD web app you registered earlier.